neorusse/image-filter/README.md

 # Udagram Image Filtering Microservice

-[Udagram](http://image-filter-starter-code-dev222222222222222222222222.us-east-1.elasticbeanstalk.com/) is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
+[Udagram](http://image-filter-starter-code-dev222222222222222222222222.us-east-1.elasticbeanstalk.com/) is a simple Cloud Application developed alongside the Udacity Cloud DevOps Engineering Nano-Degree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.

 The project is split into three parts:
 1. [The Simple Frontend](https://github.com/udacity/cloud-developer/tree/master/course-02/exercises/udacity-c2-frontend)